Ruby: Okay, team, run "Destiny Red."

 Anime and Manga

 - Claymore provides the page picture, from "The Endless Gravestones IV", when Ophelia finishes off the Awakened Being.
+Her predecessor, Illena of the Quicksword, is more proficient by an order of magnitude.

 - Naruto's Ten-Ten will summon hundreds of weapons and let them fly in rapid fire.
 The weapons seem to be more or less random, so the battlefield quickly becomes carpeted with knives, scythes, spiky balls with chains, and really whatever the animator feels like drawing.